Dar Si Hmad Team :

 Volunteers and Former Employees:

 Rebecca is a PhD candidate at King’s College in London, where she specializes in Environmental Justice with a concentration in the MENA region.
 She came to DSH at the end of 2015 as a researcher and found the projects so inspiring she decided to remain on board and be our social media manager.
-Rebecca likes to share DSH experiences with the others.
+Rebecca likes to share DSH experiences with others.
 You can find her on Facebook and Twitter and she would love to hear from you.

 Hafsa is originally from Taroudant but has spent her entire life in Agadir.
-She worked with DSH as a project coordinator during during its very early stages.
+She worked with DSH as a project coordinator during its very early stages.
 Today Hafsa is a PhD candidate in anthropology at Northwestern Universting in Evanston, IL.
 She represents DSH at conferences and other meetings in the USA.

 Marouane was born and bred in Agadir.
 He joined Dar Si Hmad in early 2013.
 He received a Master’s degree in Marketing & Sales Operations from the Ecole Nationale de Commerce et de Gestion and was a Google Student Ambassador in Ibn Zohr University.
 He started doing community service and participating in extracurricular activities after an enriching experience in the USA as a Moroccan youth ambassador in Tucson, Arizona in 2008.
 Today, Marouane is pursuing his MBA at Worcester Polytechnic Institute, in the U.S. after receiving a prestigious Fulbright Grant.
 Marouane represents DSH in ECOSOC and continues doing evaluations of DSH project.